-- Through enquiries and observation, obtained an understanding of ABC's compliance framework and internal control environment to meet the [compliance requirements], as evaluated by the [suitable criteria]. - Through enquiries, inspection and walk-throughs, obtained an understanding of relevant [compliance activities] that are undertaken to meet the [compliance requirements], as evaluated by the [suitable criteria].
+- Through discussion, enquiries and observation, obtained an understanding of ABC's compliance framework and internal control environment to meet the [compliance requirements], as evaluated by the [suitable criteria]. - Through discussion, enquiries, observationinspection and walk-throughs, obtained an understanding of relevant [compliance activities] that are undertaken to meet the [compliance requirements], as evaluated by the [suitable criteria].